 Extended Riverfly

-The Riverfly Extended Scheme, an expanded version of the Riverfly Monitoring Initiative (RMI), has been launched with two main goals:
+The Riverfly Extended Scheme, an expanded version of the Riverfly Monitoring Initiative (RMI), was launched with two main goals:

-The Riverfly Extended Scheme is supported by a new identification chart and new training workshops, both of which have proved very popular with volunteers.
+The Extended scheme is supported by an identification chart and training workshops, both of which have proved very popular with volunteers.
 It is hoped that the addition of this new Extended Scheme will encourage greater engagement in Riverfly monitoring, provide existing monitors with a way to further their knowledge and attract more volunteers to this fascinating subject.
 This will help to preserve and conserve the valuable wildlife of our streams and rivers.

 Training includes background information on how the Riverfly Extended Scheme was developed as well as hands-on bankside sessions for the identification of the thirty-three invertebrate groups.
 Details of training can be obtained from your local RMI hub coordinator.